Every company wants repeat customers, but it’s not always clear how to automate this process into a repeat customer play.

 Step 4: LeanData automatically enrolls the prospect into a persona-based Outreach sequence.

-When the FlowBuilder graph automates a Slack alert to the appropriate LeanData sales rep, the alert is full of contextual information that helps personalize outreach.
-This contextual information includes the contact’s past relationship with LeanData as well as their new job title, start date, company name, and new email address.
+When the LeanData FlowBuilder graph automates a Slack alert to the appropriate LeanData sales rep, the alert is full of contextual information.
+This helps personalize outreach.
+The contextual information includes the contact’s past relationship with LeanData as well as their new job title, start date, company name, and new email address.

 The LeanData sales rep can click on the contact name in the Slack alert and connect to the contact record in Salesforce.
 The contact record now includes a section for UserGems, providing context into the contact’s past interactions with LeanData.
-The sales rep can investigate the previous account or opportunity to gain intelligence, or potentially identify a LeanData coworker to help make a warm introduction.
+The sales rep can investigate the previous account or opportunity to gain intelligence.
+Further, the rep can identify a LeanData coworker to help make a warm introduction.

 Evaluate, Iterate, Repeat